Photo Source:

 ![]() |

-At one time diamonds were the life blood of the Bokoto people.
-A hard days work was enough to provide for a family's basic needs.
+At one time, diamonds were the lifeblood of the Bokoto people.
+A hard day s work was enough to provide for a family's basic needs.
 But now there are no more diamond or forestry companies to feed the Bokoto speakers' regional economy.
 Expatriates and bandits challenge every aspect of daily life and chip away at their hope.
+For many, their only defense is to buy protection from local healers or appease lifeless gods.
+Christians have also confused Bible tenets as mere rituals.

-Families now choose Africa's other national resource: fertile land as subsistence farmers.
+Families now choose Central Africa's other national resource: fertile land as subsistence farmers.
 They cultivate cassava, peanuts and corn and sell excess crops in markets.
-That's their sole income — available if crops aren't trampled by cows and goats.
+That's their sole income available if crops aren't trampled by cows and goats.